Cemeteries

 Hasse/Kracheel/Ammon

 On the terraces.
-Three citizens of the town of Eberswalde, who, along with many others, opposed National Socialism, are listed below.
+Three citizens of the town of Eberswalde, who stood up to National Socialism alongside many others, are listed below.

 Franz Willi Hasse (1900-1975)